Scope and Application

 |Approved by||Vice-Chancellor and President|

-Hardcopies of this document are considered uncontrolled.
-Please refer to the University Policy and Procedures website for the latest version.
+Please refer to the Policy Directory for the latest version.